gibsonberg/dnd-bleakburgh/Characters/Player Characters/Haralamb Carcosa/Character Sheet/Haralamb Carcosa - Features & Traits.md

 - 5th Level: Dominate Person, Seeming
 #### Fey Presence
 Starting at 1st level, your patron bestows upon you the ability to project the beguiling and fearsome presence of the fey.
 As an action, you can cause each creature in a 10-foot cube originating from you to make a Wisdom saving throw against your warlock spell save DC.
 The creatures that fail their saving throws are all charmed or frightened by you (your choice) until the end of your next turn.
+- **Charmed:**
+	- A charmed creature can’t attack the charmer or target the charmer with harmful abilities or magical effects.
+	- The charmer has advantage on any ability check to interact socially with the creature.
+- **Frightened:**
+	- A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.
+	- The creature can’t willingly move closer to the source of its fear.

 Once you use this feature, you can't use it again until you finish a short or long rest.